We're building the writing layer for regulated science.

 Who's behind Asthra.

-A small founding team of regulatory-writing operators and AI engineers.
-Backed by advisors from pharma safety, regulatory affairs, and applied AI.
+A founding team of regulatory operators and AI engineers, backed by senior advisors in pharma safety, CMC regulatory affairs, and US R&D strategy.

 Talk to the team.